StefanBratanov/chotto/README.md

                                text, so there is no need to worry about its uniqueness or keeping it safe.
   -h, --help                 Show this help message and exit.
+      --output-directory=<outputDirectory>
+                             The directory where the outputs of the ceremony will be stored
+                               Default: <user.home>\kzg-ceremony
       --sequencer=<sequencer>
                              The URL of the sequencer which would be used for the ceremony